K3S/hercules-test/README.md

 ```
 HERC/HERCULES IFSPATH('/usr/local/hercules-test') OUTPUTF('/tmp/hercules.log') DBUSER(MYUSER) DBPWD(MYPASS)
 ```
+This will place the output in the `hercules.log` file where you'll be able to view the test results.

 ## N.B.
 Database and Toolkit configuration
 If you need to make configuration changes to the database connection or the toolkit, you can edit the top section of /usr/local/hercules-test/console.php.